- Men's Grooming

 Lee Kynaston is one of the country’s best-established grooming experts, having written for such publications as Men’s Health, The Telegraph and Mr Porter.
 He taps into this wealth of experience to provide advice that’s hugely useful to a range of men, but especially middle-aged guys.
 After all, and with all respect to Lee, it’s more illuminating when your guide isn’t some fresh-faced twenty-something who looks good in everything.

 Otherwise known as a 'skinfluencer', Sean Paki is obsessed with all things skin care.
-Whether it's a hydro masque, detox kit or a selection of multivitamins, he's undoubtedly tried it in his varied skin care routine.
+Whether it's a hydro masque, detox kit or a selection of supplements, he's undoubtedly tried it in his varied skin care routine.
 If you're just branching out into skin care and need a few tips on what to include in your routine, he's your man.

 Aaron is primarily a social media influencer who dabbles in a little bit of everything, but a large proportion of his content is skin care.
 He strives to help men feel better about themselves, and oftentimes the best way to do that is through a thorough skin care routine.
 After all, a well-groomed appearance is the first step to killer confidence.